The word “alpha” has become very popular in the last decade or so when describing human social dynamics.

 To understand why, let’s look at one more primate: baboons.

-In Robert Sapolsky’s book, A Primate’s Memoir: A Neuroscientist’s Unconventional Life Among the Baboons, it describes a typical alpha male dominated society (lots of stress and violence for everyone, even, eventually, for the alpha male).
+In Robert Sapolsky’s book, A Primate’s Memoir: A Neuroscientist’s Unconventional Life Among the Baboons, it describes a typical alpha male dominated society (lots of stress, specifically high levels of glucocorticoids, and violence for everyone, even, eventually, for the alpha male).
 But something very odd happened to the troop he was observing.
 Some poachers left rotten meat at their abandoned campsite.
 The most dominate males ate it all (unwilling to share it with the betas) and died.
 What happened next shocked the scientist, the troop became a peaceful one that thrived in their environment.
 The beta males worked with the females instead of trying to dominate other males.
+Instead of fighting, they spent more time peacefully grooming each other.
 Furthermore, whenever a wandering male baboon with an alpha mentality joined the group, he quickly learned his bullying behavior wouldn’t be tolerated.
 And, eventually, he would become a contributing, cooperative member of that society.

 If baboons can change, then certainly humans can too.